gauravshinde1816/Fampay-Assignment-Nodejs/README.md

 ### ✓ Basic Requirements:

-✅ Server should call the YouTube API continuously in background (async) with some interval (say 10 seconds) for fetching the latest videos for a predefined search query and should store the data of videos (specifically these fields - Video title, description, publishing datetime, thumbnails URLs and any other fields you require) in a database with proper indexes.
+✅ Server should call the YouTube API continuously in the background (async) with some interval (say 10 seconds) for fetching the latest videos for a predefined search query and should store the data of videos (specifically these fields - Video title, description, publishing datetime, thumbnails URLs and any other fields you require) in a database with proper indexes.

-✅ A GET API which returns the stored video data in a paginated response sorted in descending order of published datetime.
+✅ A GET API that returns the stored video data in a paginated response sorted in descending order of published datetime.

 ✅ It should be scalable and optimized.